kubernetes-sigs/network-policy-api/site-src/guides/api-overview.md

 On the other hand, the `Allow` rules can be used to call out traffic in the cluster that needs to be allowed for certain components to work as expected (egress to CoreDNS for example).
-Those traffic should not be blocked when developers apply NetworkPolicy to their Namespaces which isolates the workloads.
+This traffic should not be blocked when developers apply NetworkPolicy to their Namespaces which isolates the workloads.

-AdminNetworkPolicy `Pass` rules allows an admin to delegate security posture for certain traffic to the Namespace owners by overriding any lower precedence Allow or Deny rules.
+AdminNetworkPolicy `Pass` rules allow an admin to delegate security posture for certain traffic to the Namespace owners by overriding any lower precedence Allow or Deny rules.
 For example, intra-tenant traffic management can be delegated to tenant admins explicitly with the use of `Pass` rules.
 More specifically traffic selected